Bryony Kimmings Makes Theatre About Chlamydia

 Bryony is anything but twee though: her sense of humour is too dark.
 In her most recent show, Credible Likeable Superstar Role Model, she pretends to gouge her ten-year old niece’s eyes out with a spoon on stage.
 Instead of being shocked, the audience laughed uncontrollably.

-Bryony is currently preparing for a re-run of her first show, Sex Idiot, at the Southbank Centre in London, which is arguably her most “mainstream” gig yet, despite the fact that – during the show – she asks members of the audience to cut off some of their pubes and place them in a bowl.
+Bryony is currently preparing for a re-run of her first show, Sex Idiot, at the Southbank Centre, which is arguably her most “mainstream” gig yet, despite the fact that – during the show – she asks members of the audience to cut off some of their pubes and place them in a bowl.
 I talked to Bryony about all that and about being a show-off.

 Hi Bryony.
 How did Sex Idiot show come about?